pytennessee/pytn-2020/sponsors/prospectus.md

 _Includes everything in a Cheese Shop sponsorship, plus:_

-* Ability to place company banner (provided by sponsor) in main conference room
+* Ability to place company banner (provided by sponsor) in conference hall
-* 200 word description in program and on website
+* Your company's description in program and on website
 * Small company logo on conference t-shirt
 * Small company logo in all outbound emails
 * 1 additional T-shirt and ticket (2 T-shirts and 2 tickets total)